 I also exercise a lot.
-I race in 100 mile mountain bike races.
-These races are as hard, if not harder than, iron man triathlons.
+I race in 100-mile mountain bike races.
+These races are as hard, if not harder, than iron man triathlons.
 They take just as long to finish (the winners complete them in 7-8 hours, I can do them in 9-12 hours).
 Some people may feel this is extreme.
 But I train intelligently.
-I take 1 week easy out of every month.
-And I take 1 month easy out of every year.
+I take one week easy out of every month.
+And I take one month easy out of every year.

 I advise my patients to exercise to their tolerance, not to mine.
 It can be as easy as walking 20 minutes 3 times a week & stretching twice a week or light weight lifting, ti chi & yoga twice a week.

 The same pertains to my views on nutrition.
-You can’t go from eating meat and animal products 3 times a day, in 1 week, to eating them only once a week, the following week.
+You can’t go from eating meat and animal products three times a day, in 1 week, to eating them only once a week the following week.

 One Step At A Time